 (the 8th, 16th or 17th arrondissements)

 Head to the Bois de Boulogne.

-At almost 8.5 square kilometres, it’s the second largest park in Paris (after Vincennes) and it has everything you could ask for in a running spot.
-There are lakes, gardens, bike trails, a horse track and a tennis court.
-The vastness of the space and its location just outside the city mean that it’s significantly less crowded than most of the places on this list.
+At almost 8.5 square kilometers, it’s the second-largest park in Paris (after Vincennes) and it has everything you could ask for in a running spot.
+There are lakes, gardens, bike trails, a horse track, and a tennis court.
+The vastness of the space and its location just outside the city means that it’s significantly less crowded than most of the places on this list.